 To get started, familiarize yourself with the Pictures Tool Format tab.

 This only appears if you have a picture selected, so go ahead and Insert the image you want to edit into a Blank Slide.

 The tools you’ll probably use the most to edit pictures in PowerPoint are the following:

 - Corrections – This will allow you to edit your picture’s brightness and contrast and choose to either sharpen or soften it.

 - Color – With this option, you can change the saturation and tone of your image.
 You can also choose to overlay several color filters.

-- The options under Picture Styles – This entire group allows you to easily customize and design your picture with a few clicks.
+- The options under Picture Styles – This group allows you to customize and design your picture with a few clicks effortlessly.
 You can add effects or borders.
-Choosing Picture Layout automatically gives you the option to convert your picture into a SmartArt graphic.
+Choosing Picture Layout automatically will enable you to convert your image into a SmartArt graphic.